SMTG-Bham/YZnOPn/README.md

 # YZnOPn

-DFT optimised crystal structures of LaZnOP and LaZnOAs, calculated using the Vienna *Ab initio* Package (VASP).
+DFT optimised crystal structures of YZnOP and YZnOAs, calculated using the Vienna *Ab initio* Package (VASP).

 ## Computational Details

-The crystal structures for LaZnOP and LaZnOAs reported by Lincke et al.<sup>1,2</sup> were optimised using the PBEsol and HSE06 functionals.
+The crystal structures for YZnOP and YZnOAs reported by Lincke et al.<sup>1,2</sup> were optimised using the PBEsol and HSE06 functionals.
 The structures were relaxed using a Quasi-Newton algorithm, with ion positions, cell shape and cell volume allowed to change.

 ## Requirements